an Ode to Joy

 What to wear: recital dress Videos with students not in recital dress will not be used in the final product and there will not be time to request or submit an additional recording.

-Submission Deadline: 11/22 (We suggest you submit well in advance, if possible, in case there are any issues we might be able to rectify.)
+Submission Deadline: 11/22 (This is a strict deadline.
+We suggest you submit well in advance, if possible, in case there are any issues we might be able to rectify.)